briandfoy/perl7faq/README.md

 ## Will Perl 7 have a new object system?

 There's the possibility of a new object system.
 Many people are interested in Ovid's [Cor proposal](https://github.com/Ovid/Cor).
 But, by "new", we really often mean syntactic sugar over what is already in the code base.
-Since Perl 7 is compatible with v5.32, you aren't going to loose the way that Perl does it now.
+Since Perl 7 is compatible with v5.32, you aren't going to lose the way that Perl does it now.

 ## Will UTF-8 features be on by default?

 Maybe.
 Let's see how much work that is.
 We'd all like to have this, but there's death and destruction in the wake of a big switch like that.
 Perl has all the features it needs to handle that, but we don't know how much of the community is ready for that.

 But, this is not simply enabling some features.
 Changing the default behavior of encodings is likely to break many programs because the program itself needs to be ready for Unicode (there's a primer in an appendix to the latest [Learning Perl](https://www.learningperl.com).
-Tom Christainsen answered [Why does modern Perl avoid UTF-8 by default?](https://stackoverflow.com/a/6163129/2766176).
+Tom Christiansen answered [Why does modern Perl avoid UTF-8 by default?](https://stackoverflow.com/a/6163129/2766176).

 ## What about Perl 6?